coconutbeaches/hotel-voice-bot/.github/pull_request_template.md

 - [ ] Rollback procedures are documented
 - [ ] Performance impact has been assessed

+### ⚠️ Tagging Requirements (for hotfix/migration-critical PRs)
+**If this PR is labeled `hotfix` or `migration-critical` or branch starts with `hotfix/`:**

+- [ ] I understand that a tag MUST be created within 5 minutes of merge
+- [ ] I have read the tagging requirements in [CONTRIBUTING.md](../CONTRIBUTING.md#tagging-requirements)
+- [ ] I will create the tag immediately after merge using the format:
+  - Hotfix: `git tag hotfix-YYYY-MM-DD && git push origin hotfix-YYYY-MM-DD`
+  - Migration-critical: `git tag migration-YYYY-MM-DD-description && git push origin migration-YYYY-MM-DD-description`

+**Note**: GitHub Actions will fail if the tag is not created within 5 minutes.

 ## Related Issues

 <!-- Link any related issues -->